Dr. Eric Verdin on Ketogenic Diet Longevity, Beta-Hydroxybutyrate, HDAC Inhibitors & NAD+

 One of the three isotypes of a subfamily of nuclear receptor proteins (the PPARs) that functions as a transcription factor.
 PPAR-alpha is a major regulator of lipid metabolism in the liver and is activated under conditions of energy deprivation.
 It is necessary for the process of ketogenesis, a process that is a key adaptive response to prolonged fasting and is inducible by strict carbohydrate restriction.
 Activation of PPAR-alpha promotes uptake, utilization, and catabolism of fatty acids by upregulation of genes involved in fatty acid transport, fatty acid binding and activation, and peroxisomal and mitochondrial fatty acid β-oxidation.
 Expression of PPAR-alpha is highest in tissues that oxidize fatty acids at a rapid rate, especially the liver, but also brown adipose tissue (BAT), the heart, and kidney.

-A class of enzymes that includes histone deacetylases that _are activated when NAD+ levels rise_.
-Sirtuins have been implicated in influencing a wide range of cellular processes like aging, transcription, apoptosis, inflammation and stress resistance, as well as energy efficiency and alertness during low-calorie situations.
-Sirtuins can also influence circadian clocks and mitochondrial biogenesis.
+A class of enzymes that influence that influence aging and longevity through multiple molecular pathways.
+Sirtuins regulate a variety of metabolic processes, including release of insulin, mobilization of lipids, response to stress, and modulation of lifespan.
+They also influence circadian clocks and mitochondrial biogenesis.
+Sirtuins are activated when NAD+ levels rise.
 The dependence of sirtuins on NAD+ links their enzymatic activity directly to the energy status of the cell via the cellular NAD+:NADH ratio, the absolute levels of NAD+, NADH or nicotinamide or a combination of these variables.
+There are seven known sirtuins, designated as Sirt1 to Sirt7.VIEW SIRTUINS TOPIC

 Member support keeps us strong.